 Qualys VMDR (Vulnerability Management, Detection & Response) combines traditional vulnerability management with advanced threat detection and automated response capabilities.

-Key capabilities:
+Key Features:

-- Threat-based prioritization incorporates active threat intelligence and exploit kits to focus remediation efforts on vulnerabilities being actively exploited in the wild.
+- Threat-based prioritization: Incorporates active threat intelligence and exploit kits to focus remediation efforts on vulnerabilities being actively exploited in the wild.

-- Automated patch deployment integrates with system management tools to streamline vulnerability remediation from detection through resolution verification.
+- Automated patch deployment: Integrates with system management tools to streamline vulnerability remediation from detection through resolution verification.

-- Compliance dashboard provides audit-ready reporting for multiple regulatory frameworks with automated evidence collection and policy compliance tracking.
+- Compliance dashboard: Provides audit-ready reporting for multiple regulatory frameworks with automated evidence collection and policy compliance tracking.

-Pain points: Users report that Qualys can generate overwhelming numbers of findings, with limited built-in prioritization beyond basic scoring.
-One enterprise reviewer noted "the volume of alerts requires significant manual triage to identify actionable items."
+- Users report that Qualys can generate overwhelming numbers of findings, with limited built-in prioritization beyond basic scoring.

-Best for: Large enterprises with dedicated security operations teams that need cloud-delivered vulnerability management with comprehensive compliance reporting capabilities.
+Large enterprises with dedicated security operations teams that need cloud-delivered vulnerability management with comprehensive compliance reporting capabilities.

-Pricing: Subscription-based pricing with costs determined by number of assets and feature modules selected.
+Subscription-based pricing with costs determined by number of assets and feature modules selected.

 4. Tenable.io